Sex And Its Impact On Relationships

 Some people find that lacking confidence can negatively impact their sex life.
 If one or more partners in a relationship feel unattractive or have low self-esteem, it may deter a healthy sexual relationship.
 This can be true even for healthy relationships or in relationships where both partners are reassuring and make a solid effort to let the other know that they think they’re attractive and sexy.

-But some couples experience obstacles to therapy, such as accessibility, financial issues, and scheduling challenges.
+But some couples experience obstacles to therapy, such as a lack of convenience, financial issues, and scheduling challenges.
 These barriers and more can be overcome with online treatment through platforms like Regain that connect couples with experienced relationship counselors.
 You and your partner can speak to a counselor from home at a time suitable for your schedule via phone, text, online messaging, or video chat.
 Online therapy is often more affordable than conventional therapy without insurance.
 Although research into online counseling for issues of sex and intimacy is limited, the initial findings have been significantly positive.

 Whether you’re looking to rekindle, strengthen, or change your sexual interactions, speaking to an experienced, licensed couples counselor may be the first step to better communication and sex.